-Impingement is a very common problem in which tendons of the rotator cuff (predominantly supraspinatus) rub on the underside of the acromion.
+Impingement is a very common problem in which tendons of the shoulder rotator cuff (predominantly supraspinatus) rub on the underside of the acromion.
 This causes pain due to the repeated rubbing of those tendons and it is especially bad in certain positions of the arm.
 In particular it is difficult to put the arm behind the back and to use it in the elevated position.
 This makes it difficult to drive, change gears, hang clothes, comb one’s hair, and even lie on the affected shoulder.

-The rotator cuff is a group of flat tendons which fuse together and surround the front, back and top of the shoulder joint like a cuff on a shirt sleeve.
+The shoulder rotator cuff is a group of flat tendons which fuse together and surround the front, back and top of the shoulder joint like a cuff on a shirt sleeve.
 These tendons are connected individually to short , but very important muscles that originate from the scapula.
 When the muscles contract, they pull on the rotator cuff tendon, causing the shoulder to rotate upward, inward or outward, hence the name “rotator cuff”.

 Impingement syndrome, rotator cuff tendonitis and rotator cuff tear represents a single pathological process at increasing stages of progression.
 The uppermost tendon of the rotator cuff, the supraspinatus tendon, passes beneath the bone on top of the shoulder, called the acromion.
 “Impingement syndrome” has also been termed “subacromial bursitis” and “supraspinatus tendonitis”.

 Essentially these terms refer to a condition in which the tissue above the shoulder joint, in the sub-acromial space, rub against the overlying bone, the acromion, resulting in pain which is generally made worse by elevating the arm.
 It is a spectrum ranging from mild inflammation of the bursa, or lubricating sac, overlying the muscle, to inflammation of the muscle itself and finally to tearing of the tendon of the muscle resulting in weakness and dysfunction of the shoulder.